evanj/hacks/README.md

 ## makeflaky: pause a process to make tests flaky

 Many tests are flaky because they depend on real time, or other scheduling order between threads.
 This tool sends SIGSTOP/SIGCONT signals to temporarily pause and resume a process, which causes tests to run much slower, like they do on slow CI servers.
 Use `--stopPeriod` to adjust the length of the pause.
-Example:
+Use `--goTest` to Examples:

 ```
-$ go run makeflaky.go --stopPeriod=20ms 6034
+$ go run ./makeflaky --stopPeriod=20ms 6034
 2020/12/22 16:55:04 slowing down pid=6034; runPeriod=10ms; stopPeriod=20ms (33.3% duty cycle)...
 2020/12/22 16:55:49 sent 1307 signals

+$ go run ./makeflaky --goTest --runPeriod=20ms --stopPeriod=30ms -- -race ./protodecode -count=50
 ```